BarryDigby/barrydigby.github.io/Variant_Calling/pipeline.md

 ---
-title: Exome Sequencing Analysis
+title: Exome Sequencing Pipeline
 layout: page
-permalink: /Variant_Calling/BASH
+permalink: /Variant_Calling/pipeline
 ---

-A detailed workflow has been provided for you to run a germline variant calling analysis on LUGH before attempting to create a nextflow script.
+A detailed pipeline has been provided for you to run a germline variant calling analysis on LUGH before attempting to create a nextflow script.

 1. [Genome Indexing](#index)
     - [BWA Index](#bwaidx)